osm-search/Nominatim/docs/admin/Import-and-Update.md

+# Importing and Updating the Database

 The following instructions explain how to create a Nominatim database from an OSM planet file and how to keep the database up to date.
 It is assumed that you have already successfully installed the Nominatim software itself, if not return to the [installation page](Installation.md).

-# Configuration setup in settings/local.php
+## Configuration setup in settings/local.php

 The Nominatim server can be customized via the file `settings/local.php` in the build directory.
 Note that this is a PHP file, so it must always